 She did three or four neurofeedback sessions and noticed….

 Unconcerned, Mike encouraged her to come a few more times.
-When the center obtained a “BioReg” (BRT) machine), body biofeedback was added to her visits.
+When the center obtained a body biofeedback machine, also known as BioRegulation Therapy/BRT, it was added to her visits.

 Off of all medications